 My vacation was the best vacation Iâve...

+"My vacation was the best vacation Iâve been on in a while and I felt care free and the food was amazing.
+The only thing I could suggest to this resort was to have more comfortable pillows.
 I loved the beach and the pool and the night life was also very fun I was happy to no that it wasnât all older couples there and that there was a fairly young crowed to hang out with.
-It was always entertaining.
+It was always entertaining. "

-- Travel date: Tue 1st of February 2005
+- Travel date: 1st February 2005

 This hotel had very poor quality service...

-- Travel date: Fri 30th of April 2004
+- Travel date: 30th April 2004

 "The Bahia Principe was a huge let down.
 Having travelled quite a few times in the islands I could not have been more dissapointed with this resort.
 It should not be a 4+ star rating, maybe a 3.
 The staff were not friendly and took a take it or leave it attitude with the customers.
 The food was below even Cuban standards.
 We were there two days and they had all ready run out of some items.
 Activities for the kids were none existent, the so called store was always closed, We booked 3 months in advance and still did not get the queen size beds as promised.
 Because my daughter is 14 they forced us to pay for two rooms so we requested ajoining rooms...they couldn't even get that right.
 The mattresses were horrible and the pillows were like pancakes.The only bright spot was in town where the locals were friendly and the food edible."

 - Travel date: 6th January 2004

 Beautiful, Big, Clean, and just Amazing